bbaral09/mytestrepo/README.md

 3. Any necessary routing configuration (association and propagation) on the TGW has to be done manually

+#Deployment in the existing network with multiple AWS accounts

+##Assumptions

+i.
+There will be an existing network spanning accoross multiple accounts ii.
+Managemt VPC, APP VPC and the Cisco VPC will pre-exist iii.
+Bastion hosts will pre-exist

+##Deployment Procedure

+- Deploy Transit Gateway in the master account using the transit-pa-tgw.json

+- Share the TGW with other accounts using the Resource Access Manager

 # Resources
 - mgmt-vpc.json (**Marion**)